 You might imagine that returning your car a day or two early would be a good thing for your car rental company, but unfortunately you may be dinged for that too.
-Some car rental companies will offer you a prorated refund if you return the vehicle early, but others will charge you an early return fee of $10 - $15 -- or worse.
-You could also have to pay a hefty rate difference, particularly if your shortened rental period means that you no longer qualify for a weekly rate.
+Some car rental companies will offer you a prorated refund if you return the vehicle early, but others will charge you an early return fee or even a hefty rate difference, particularly if your shortened rental period means that you no longer qualify for a weekly rate.

 Some states allow car rental companies to charge extra to recover the costs of licensing their cars.
 You may not be told about this fee in advance, so make sure to ask.